subprotocol/xflr5/XFLR5/ReadMe.txt

                        **************************

-TODO :
+v3.21e June 17th,2007
+	Trouble with internal messaging issues :
+	- 	Deleted all V/W_ENDTHREAD messages, replaced them with idle loop checking for end of analysis

+v3.21d June 6th,2007
+	Trouble with internal messaging issues :
+	- 	Removed autoclose of dialog box in XDirect single analysis

+v3.21c June 2nd,2007
+	Trouble with internal messaging issues :
+	- Restored the  V_ENDTHREAD and W_ENDTHREAD parameters and changed them to WM_APP+1

+v3.21b June 2nd,2007
+	Trouble with internal messaging issues :
+	- Deleted V_ and W_ENDTHREAD parameters and replaced them by EndDialog(0) messages

+v3.21a May xxxth,2007
+	Improved some cosmetic aspects

+v3.21_Beta May 27th,2007
+	Added tentative volume calculations to plane and wing definitions

-v3.20 April xxx,2007
+v3.20 May 4th,2007
-	Introduced a Biblane option in wing analysis Corrected the tail volume calculation for V-Tails Introduced an option to edit spline ctrl points coordinates Released the constraint on spline leading and trailing points to allow their translation Added Recent File management
+	Introduced a Biplane option in wing analysis Corrected the tail volume calculation for V-Tails Introduced an option to edit spline ctrl points coordinates Released the constraint on spline leading and trailing points to allow their translation Added Recent File management
-	Corrected the initilization of the Inverse Design to take into account the latest foil loaded in XFoil Corrected a few minor cosmetic bugs
+	Removed the foil's automatic length normalization : operation will need to be performed manually Corrected the initialization of the Inverse Design to take into account the latest foil loaded in XFoil Introduced Moment display in the Wing 3D view Corrected a few minor cosmetic bugs